Navigating the Dangers of VoIP

-A recent example is an attack on the New Zealand Exchange (NZX) which shows how vulnerable businesses can be.
-One way to help protect your communication infrastructure is by using Session Border Controllers (SBCs) which act as a VoIP firewall.
+A very recent example is the attack on the New Zealand Exchange (NZX) which shows how vulnerable businesses can be.
+One way to help protect your communication infrastructure is by using Session Border Controllers (SBCs) which act like a VoIP firewall.
 This protects your network by using a secure connection between you and your service provider and gives you more control over your VoIP calls and voice traffic.

 This is where someone can easily listen, divert or even hijack selected VoIP calls by putting themselves “in the middle” of the VoIP signalling path.
 This can happen when weak or no encryption mechanism is used on wireless access points, allowing unwanted users to join your network just by being nearby.